-Supporting each of the three parishes is the Pathways priest.
-This newly ordained priest serves an eight-month residency with each of the three Pathways parishes.
-This experience will aid in priestly formation while providing the three congregations with a fresh perspective and renewed energy.
+Supporting each of the parishes is the Pathways priest.
+This newly ordained priest serves a residency with each of the Pathways parishes.
+This experience will aid in priestly formation while providing the congregations with a fresh perspective and renewed energy.

 Contact Melissa Hickman, Pathways to Vitality program director, with any questions.learn more about Pathways to Vitality support this effort financially